 On top of the work in Mafia, Peter and his wife, Antonella, have other businesses in Zanzibar.
 Peter designs landscapes and builds gardens for hotel projects, and grow all their own garden plants, many thousands each year.
 Antonella handles charter flights, up to 14 per week, into Zanzibar.
-In 2020, with COVID bringing the whole World to a standstill, both Peter and Antonella spent most of their time in Mafia to work intensely on Kinasi, but gradually their other life in Zanzibar is coming on-stream again.
+Both Peter and Antonella spent most of their time in Mafia to work intensely on Kinasi, but gradually their other life in Zanzibar is coming on-stream again.
 They will be splitting their time between the two islands in the coming months.

 Like the waves in the ocean, life in Mafia is filled with ups and downs.
-Peter and Antonella are grateful to live in a destination of refuge from COVID.
-Mafia escaped lightly with only five cases hospitalized and no deaths.
-The island has been free of any signs of COVID for over a year.
 Life surely can’t get any better under the present circumstances.

 All photographs credit: Peter Byrne

 Great piece Teh!
 I’ve been to Dar es Salaam but not yet to Mafia Island.
 This has inspired me to visit 🙂